codefresh-io/docs.codefresh.io/_docs/products/create-product.md

   If you have not created environments in Codefresh, the Product Dashboard will not display any applications, even if you have assigned applications to products.

 * Unmapped cluster-namespace
-  Even if evironments are defined, applications are not displayed within products if the corresponding clusters or namespaces are not mapped to any existing environment.
+  Even if environments are defined, applications are not displayed within products if the corresponding clusters or namespaces are not mapped to any existing environment.

 ## Create Products